 Leaps and bounds in technology make public advertising attainable for seasoned professionals and amateurs alike, whether their respective business is producing goods or rendering services.
 With such a proliferation of self-promotion, consumers today are negating these advertisements and turning to a more trusted source of information: their peers.
 Abounding social media platforms, which now facilitate mobile, peer-to-peer communication, allow customers and clients to take marketing into their own hands by reviewing their personal experiences and sharing everything from accolades to admonitions.
 This is good for businesses, however, as this new realm of synergistic marketing allows them to develop their online presence, interact directly with their customer bases, gain valuable, real-time feedback.
-Let’s take a look at some top social networking platforms that may very well accelerate the growth of your business.
+Let’s take a look at some top social networking platforms that may very well accelerate the growth of your business marketing.

 Since it’s the world’s most popular search engine, why not populate its search results with your business?
 Typically, people conducting internet searches want to know basic information fast: the business’s nature, hours, location, a phone number, and ratings.
 Google Places surmounts this challenge, providing a clean, user-friendly, interactive interface without forcing the user to sift through a multitude of distracting, extraneous information.
 You can provide the most accurate details of your business, add photos and videos, publicize promotions, and even view tracking data–all for free.
 Additionally, posting your company in Places ensures your visibility on Google Maps, Google Earth, and Google +, broadening its entrenchment in search results and social media; thus, enhancing a potential customer’s inclination to choose your business.